 How to grate bar soap for Homemade Laundry detergent.

 Grate the soap?
 You heard right.
 The Fels-Naptha laundry soap is a bar and in order for you to get a little bit in every load, you need to grate it.

 - Don’t use your food processor.
 It creates a mass of mush and clumps and is really not worth all of the clean up.
 Trust me. 😉

-- Speaking of clean up – do NOT put your grater (or food processor blades) into the dish washer to clean up!
+Speaking of clean up – do NOT put your grater (or food processor blades) into the dish washer to clean up!
 Warm soap and water and a little time will work just fine.

 You can still grate your soap if your grater has been sitting in the drawer, but it will be a little bit harder (but certainly not impossible).

-How to make your own Homemade Laundry soap:
+How to make Homemade Laundry Detergent:

 - You will need a great big container to mix everything in.
 If your husband has a clean 5 gallon bucket, that would work perfectly.